autoplot/documentation/javadoc/org/das2/qds/filters/DefaultFilterEditorPanel.md

+# org.das2.qds.filters.DefaultFilterEditorPanel

-# org.das2.qds.filters.DefaultFilterEditorPanelfall-back can be used for any filter.
+fall-back can be used for any filter.

-DefaultFilterEditorPanel( )
+# DefaultFilterEditorPanel( )
 Creates new form DefaultEditorPanel

 ***